-Happy Heavenly Birthday to Henry Fambrough, the legendary smooth-voiced baritone of the Spinners, who was born on May 10, 1938 and died on February 7, 2024.
-Fambrough was the lead singer on such great songs as "Ghetto Child" and "I Don't Want to Lose You."
+Happy Birthday (May 10, 1938) to the late Henry Fambrough, the legendary smooth-voiced baritone of the Spinners, who was born on May 10, 1938 and died on February 7, 2024.
+Fambrough was the lead singer on such great songs as “Ghetto Child” and “I Don’t Want to Lose You.”

 The history of The Spinners is that of a group that hung together through years of lean times before finally achieving the success that their talent warranted.
 They spent nearly the entire 1960s as Motown’s “forgotten” group, never quite receiving the attention of the label’s other major acts, until Fambrough, Billy Henderson, Bobby Smith, Pervis Jackson and G.C.
 Cameron received a gift from their friend Stevie Wonder in the form of the song that became their breakout hit, 1970’s “It’s a Shame.”
 Ironically, by the time the song topped charts around the world, The Spinners’ contract with Motown was over, and their good friend, Aretha Franklin, helped them to land at the rising Atlantic music label.